• Skip to main content

 Jump to Recipe Print Recipe

 One-Pot Jambalaya is an easy basic weeknight version of the classic Cajun dinner.
-It's a welcome change of flavors, full of creamy tomatoey rice, Andouille Sausage and the Cajun trinity of veggies - onion, celery, and green bell pepper.
-With simple pantry ingredients, this super basic version is sure to become a family favorite you'll want to make again and again!
+It's full of creamy tomatoey rice, Andouille Sausage and the Cajun trinity of vegetables - onion, celery, and green bell pepper.
+With simple pantry ingredients, this super basic jambalaya is sure to become a family favorite you'll want to make again and again!

 One-Pot Comfort Food!

-• A very basic and EASY Jambalaya! - Jambalaya is the perfect one pot comfort food, and I would call this the super easy and basic version!
+• Basic and EASY Jambalaya! - Jambalaya is the perfect one-pot comfort food, and this is a super easy and basic version!
 It's just the right balance of veggies, rice, and meat, all simmered together for easy clean up and amazing flavor!
 If you've never made jambalaya, start here!

 Ingredients